 Draxler then crossed for Jefferson Farfan to secure the win on a counterattack in the 79th, and Klaas-Jan Huntelaar added another with four minutes remaining.

-Robert Lewandowski scored twice in Borussia Dortmund's 3-1 win at home over Hannover to take his season tally to 16 goals.
+Robert Lewandowski scored twice in Borussia Dortmund's 3-1 win at home over Hannover to take his season tally to a league-leading 16 goals.

 Hamburger SV could only draw 1-1 with bottom side Greuther Furth, Werder Bremen lost 1-0 at home to Augsburg, and Nuremberg drew 1-1 with Freiburg.

 Schalke climbs to sixth following its fourth game unbeaten across all competitions.
-The Gelsenkirchen club's previous away win was at Dortmund.
-The Ruhr rivals meet again next weekend, but Schalke will be without midfielder Jermaine Jones after the U.S. international picked up his fifth booking.
+The Gelsenkirchen club's previous away win was at Ruhr rival Dortmund in October.

 Marco Hoeger crossed for Draxler to open the scoring by controlling the ball with his first touch and shooting past two defenders and Diego Benaglio with his next.

 Draxler then cancelled Olic's headed equalizer by eluding three defenders on the edge of the area before firing inside the right post.